Using an air purifier to combat mould

 What is mould?

-“Mould" is an umbrella term that refers to a certain type of fungus that grows under certain conditions.
+'Mould' is an umbrella term that refers to a certain type of microscopic fungus that grows under certain conditions and which feeds on organic matter.
 We certainly know it from its unwelcome presence on food past its expiration date, but it occurs in dwellings that are poorly ventilated and/or humid.

 We find mould in places that are warm and humid.
-They thrive in places that experience changes in temperature such as tile joints, damp walls, and windowpanes.
+They thrive in places that experience changes in temperature such as tile joints, damp walls, and window panes.
 The types of mould that grow fastest are those hidden from view; for example, tucked behind cupboards, drawers, or even behind wallpaper or paint.
-The bathroom and laundry room are places where mould (and mildew) proliferates rapidly due to the high levels of moisture and humidity.
+When you notice a mould problem, in most cases it is only the tip of the iceberg.
+The bathroom, cellar, and laundry room are places where mould (and mildew) proliferates rapidly due to the high levels of moisture and humidity.

 Clean white bathroom